cwendorf/EASI/README.md

 - [Quick Start Guide](./docs) - A quick start overview and summary of the package
 - [Details of the Functions](./docs/functions) - A manual describing the functions and their available options
-- [Tutorials from the Sourcebook](./docs/tutorials) - Vignettes with tutorial data that show the basic options
+- [Tutorials from the Sourcebook](./docs/tutorials) - Tutorial vignettes that show the default and basic output
-- [Examples from ITNS](./docs/examples) - Reanalyses of published textbook examples that highlight the estimation approach
+- [Examples from ITNS](./docs/examples) - Reanalyses of published textbook examples that use custom output options
-- [Advanced Applications](./docs/applications) - Experimental and undocumented applications of the package
+- [Advanced Applications](./docs/applications) - Advanced applications that demonstrate additional features

 ### Contact Me